jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 ```

 # Inspection logic
-Now we're able to detect the values to inspect, let's generate our properties.
+Now we're able to detect values to inspect, let's generate our properties.
 This what inspector functions do.

 These functions generate properties that will be sent to IDE with